razor-cloud/moringa-bank-of-flatiron-instructions/README.md

 This Phase 2 challenge will cover your knowledge of React.
 Topics will include:
 - props
-- events,
+- events
 - rendering
+- state
+- working with forms
 - code structure/efficiency.

-*Please note that this does not limit you to only applying the React concepts you've learnt so far, it also calls on you to always look back to your JavaScript.*
+*Please note that this does not limit you to only applying the React concepts you've learnt so far, it also calls on you to always look back to your JavaScript.
+These include stuff like data fetching which we learnt in phase 1*

 N/B: For those who feel like they can use `useEffect()` hook, feel free to do so, but it is not a requirement for this code challenge, as we are yet to cover it.